Zimbra/zm-mailbox/docs/freebusy-interop.md

     }

-Finally, the bootstrapping of the exchange provider can be done via ZimbraExtension.
+Finally, the bootstrapping of the exchange provider can be done via `ZimbraExtension`.
 Following is an example to illustrate how this can be implemented.

     public class FbExtension implements ZimbraExtension {